 iBeacon is Apple's communication protocol on top of Bluetooth Low Energy wireless technology.
 Beacons (Bluetooth radio transmitters) or BLE enabled devices broadcast packets to every device around it to announce their presence.
-Advertising packets contain their iBeacon ID which mainly consists of the UUID, major number, minor number and TX (transmit) power.
-The ID is used to distinguish beacons in your network.

-The universally unique identifier (UUID) is a 128-bit (16-byte) number which can be used to identify a service, a device, a manufacturer or an owner.
+Advertising packets contain their iBeacon ID, which consists of the Universally Unique Identifier (UUID), major number, and minor number.
+These packets also contain a TX (transmit) power measured at a reference point, which is used to approximate a device's distance from the beacon.
+The UUID can be used to identify a service, a device, a manufacturer or an owner.
 The 2-byte major number is to identify and distinguish a group, and the 2-byte minor number is to identify and distinguish an individual.

-For example, you can set all the beacons in one network to share the same UUID, the beacons in a particular room to use the same major number, and each beacon in the room can have its own minor number.
+For example, a company can set all its beacons to share the same UUID.
+The beacons in a particular branch uses the same major number, and each beacon in a branch can have its own minor number.

-NETWORK A
+COMPANY A

-ROC ROOM Y
+BRANCH X BRANCH Y

 BEACON 1 BEACON 2 BEACON 3

 UUID EBAECFAF-DFE0-4039-BE5A-F030EED4303C

 Major 10 10 20

 Minor 1 2 1